Legal guide for company directors and CEOs in the Czech Republic

 If a director becomes aware of a conflict that may arise between their interest and the interest of the company during the exercise of their office, they must declare that to the other members of the board as well as the supervisory body or, if not established, the general meeting.
 The same applies to potential conflicts of interest of persons who are closely related to a board member, and persons influenced or controlled by that member.

 In addition, a director must notify the general meeting of an intended entry into an agreement with the company where they are acting as a director.
-The same applies to contracts between the company and any person who is closely related to the director, and persons influenced or controlled by them.
+The same applies to contracts entered into between the company and any person who is closely related to the director, and persons influenced or controlled by them.

 10. What other general duties does a director have?